official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 forthcoming meeting with the Special Commission would be “an essential indication” of its attitude.

-215 Statement, November 2009, page 1.
+[^215]: Statement, November 2009, page 1.
-216 Ministry of Defence, Strategic Defence Review, July 1998.
+[^216]: Ministry of Defence, Strategic Defence Review, July 1998.
-217 UN Security Council, 30 July 1998, ‘Letter dated 30 July 1998 from the Permanent Representative of Iraq to the United Nations addressed to the President of the Security Council’ (S/1998/703).
+[^217]: UN Security Council, 30 July 1998, ‘Letter dated 30 July 1998 from the Permanent Representative of

 121